 The Homestyle Renovation Loan process is similar to the FHA 203k Loan process.
 For both of these loans, you do not need to have an inspector create a work write-up for the work to be completed if the renovation budget is under $35,000.
-If the renovation budget is greater than $35,000, AnnieMac requires that a HUD consultant or a certified inspector gets involved to help create the schedule of work.
-This consultant plays a critical role in the renovation phase as well as the closing phase after the loan has been funded by AnnieMac.
+If the renovation budget is greater than $35,000, we require that a HUD Consultant or a certified inspector gets involved to help create the schedule of work.
+This consultant plays a critical role in the renovation phase as well as the closing phase after the loan has been funded by your lender.

-AnnieMac is not only approved to do this loan product, but also has an entire dedicated team that specializes specifically in the Homestyle Renovation Loan, as well as additional renovation products.
+We are not only approved to do this loan product, but also has an entire dedicated team that specializes specifically in the Homestyle Renovation Loan, as well as additional renovation products.
 We will be with you throughout the entire process, starting with the initial application all the way through the completion of your renovation project.
-We also have our own specialized Draw Management Team which allows your contractor to get paid directly through AnnieMac without having to go through additional obstacles to get the funding for the project.
-AnnieMac is a lender who understands the process, works well with borrowers, and fills you in on every detail moving forward.
+We also have our own specialized Draw Management Team which allows your contractor to get paid directly through us without having to go through additional obstacles to get the funding for the project. we are a lender who understands the process, works well with borrowers, and fills you in on every detail moving forward.
 Questions regarding this product are always encouraged.
-AnnieMac excels in making the customer feel comfortable with the entire process.
+We excel in making the customer feel comfortable with the entire process.

 Minimum Renovation Loan Amount

 You cannot qualify for the Homestyle loan unless the home needs some type of repairs.
 However, Fannie Mae does not require a minimum dollar amount and does not restrict certain renovations.
 They do require that the renovations are a permanent fixation to the property.
 They also state that the renovations must also add value to the property.